Tell us what you would like to see or give us an awesome resource to add to this toolkit.

 Districts with Grant Allocations of Less than $30,000

 Districts with allocations under the $30,000 threshold may choose, but do not have to conduct, a comprehensive needs assessment.
-However, those districts still must base their Title IV-A activities on demonstrated need and upload accompanying documentation in the GMS.
+However, those districts still must base their Title IV-A activities on demonstrated needs for supplemental student support and document their needs.
 For example, logic models or strategic plans are acceptable ways to show the relationship between an existing need and programs or activities.

 Federal Funds Information and Guidance